-No flammable refrigerants without training
+No flammable refrigerants without training4th April 2023

 BURKINA FASO: Companies in Africa have called for a halt to the introduction of flammable refrigerants and equipment until its technicians are appropriately trained.